Tuwaiq-DS-ML-bootcamp-V-6/Project-1-Python/README.md

 The climate data utilized in this project is sourced from the [Kingdom of Saudi Arabia Open Data Platform](https://open.data.gov.sa/ar/datasets/view/2c95f8d9-c1a9-4c4d-a1d4-b7de55a87136/resources).
 This data includes historical average temperatures which are key to predicting favorable travel conditions.

-## Final Result

-The system provides a user-friendly interface where users can select months and cities of interest.
-It then displays a sorted list of the top five cities with the best average temperatures for the selected time frame, presented in an interactive and visually appealing format.

 ## Git Usage in Development

 During the development of this project, our team employed a collaborative approach using Git to ensure efficient and error-free integration of various components: